LiyanIbrahim/intro-to-IM/midtermProject/journal.md

 While I spent a significant amount of time yesterday working on the plan for this game.
 Today, I want to focus on making sure I have most of the functionalities installed.
 Those include the different buttons and screens and how to navigate them.

+End of day 2: </br>
+I managed to include a home screen and three themes, each theme leads to a seperate page and each of these pages has a back button (that looks really cool) that leads back to the main page. </br>
+I did not anticipate this to require as much "programming" as it did.
+But it makes sense since the draw function is continuously running. </br>